exaexa/hs19/u2/README.md

   operators `+`, `-`, `*`, `/` and parentheses
 - function calls formatted using parentheses and commas as usual, e.g.
   `asd(1,2,345)`
-- statements (a single expressions on a line)
+- statements (each statement consists of a single expression on a line)
 - assignments (a single variable name, followed by `=` and an expression on a line)
 - `if`, `if`+`else` and `while` statements, as in python (with colons)
 - function definitions, as in python, but without default and keyword arguments.